Convert more visits to installs with store listing experiments

 - Make an experiment's winning content the default store listing.

 - Create at least three alternatives for testing graphics and text.
-For your hi-res icon, feature graphic, screenshots, promo video, short description, and full description, test a few different versions to see which performs better, and experiment with the order of screenshots.
+For your hi-res icon, feature graphic, screenshots, promo video, short description, and full description, test a few different versions to see which performs best, and experiment with the order of screenshots.